 Who's addressing community development issues, and how?

 Nonprofit organizations are tax-exempt businesses that further social causes and benefit some area of public need.
 Groups like New Door Ventures and Mercy Housing provide youth programs, job training, affordable housing programs, and other services to underserved populations (check out Nonprofit Management for more).

 Community development can tackle issues that are at a narrower scope, and require more individual and personal involvement.
 Some issues, such as infrastructure and city-wide initiatives, can require the need for governmental involvement.
-At the national level, the Partnership for Sustainable Communities brings the EPA, the US Department of Housing and Urban Development, and the US Department of Transportation together to focus on creating sustainable, equitable cities.
 Numerous state and local agencies run programs for specific geographies.

 Many companies take an interest in the communities they operate in, fund local organizations, and encourage volunteering.
 Some companies have a Corporate Social Responsibility sector that specifically addresses these needs.
-Others have highly-developed programs like IBM’s Smarter Cities Challenge, and Gap Inc.’s This Way Ahead, a job training and leadership development program.
+Others have highly-developed programs like IBM’s Smarter Cities Challenge, and Gap Inc.’s This way ONward, a job training and leadership development program.
 (See Corporate Impact for more.)

 Financial institutions are corporations that provide monetary services and deal with monetary transactions.
 These institutions can provide capital that can advance community development goals.